 4 While there is currently no empirical data on the number of ADUs that are rented for free in the SCAG region, three studies from the Bay Area and Portland have attempted to estimate the rate of non-rented ADUs: A 2012 UC Berkeley publication entitled "Scaling up Secondary Unit Production in the East Bay" indicates that approximately half of all ADUs are unpaid.
-A 2018 report entitled "Jumpstarting the Market for ADUs" surveyed ADUs in Portland, Seattle, and Vancouver and found that approximately
+A 2018 report entitled "Jumpstarting the Market for ADUs" surveyed ADUs in Portland, Seattle, and Vancouver and found that approximately 17% of ADUs were occupied by a friend or family member for free.
+And a 2014 analysis entitled "Accessory dwelling units in Portland, Oregon: evaluation and interpretation of a survey of ADU owners" found that "18% of Portland ADUs are occupied for free or extremely low cost."
+Based on these surveys, SCAG conservatively assumed that 15% of ADUs will be available at rents affordable to Extremely Low-Income households.

-Table 1-22

-Affordability Assumptions for ADUs
+Table 1-22 Affordability Assumptions for ADUs

 Los Angeles County - Inland Jurisdictions

-Affordability Assumptions for Rented ADUs Affordability Assumption for Non-Rented ADUs Affordability Assumption for all ADUs 1
+Affordability Affordability Affordability Assumptions for Assumption for Assumption for Rented ADUs Non-Rented ADUs ADUs 1

 Category 85% of Total 15% of Total 100% of Total

 Extremely Low Income 0% 100% 15%

 Very Low Income 10% 0% 9%

 Low Income 53% 0% 45%

 Moderate Income 3% 0% 2%

 Above Moderate Income 35% 0% 30%